defectiveturrent/climbu/README.md

 Climbu
 =======
 ## What is this?
 Good question.
 Climbu is a programming language, which is focusing in the result, not in speed or something else.
-So you can (you should) use Climbu just for testing mathematics' formules, testing algoritms and other cool stuffs.
+So you can (you should) use Climbu just for testing mathematics formules, testing algorithms and other cool stuffs.

 Climbu is interpreted (and maybe it's fast, I don't know).
 Climbu is a super side effect, imperative programming language, but it can be just functional programming language, you choose your form.